Non-Autoregressive Coarse-to-Fine Video Captioning: Introduction

+For caption generation, current methods are stick to \textit{autoregressive} (AR) decoding, \textit{i.e.}, conditioning each word on the previously generated outputs.
+Such sequential manner results in high inference latency, which is especially amplified by the fact that fine-grained descriptions are generally long \cite{gella2018story}.
+Recently, \textit{non-autoregressive} (NA) decoding that generates words in parallel to achieve significant inference speedup becomes an emerging focus in neural machine translation (NMT) \cite{gu2018nonautoregressive, wang2019non, shao2020minimizing}.
+Nevertheless, NA decoding suffers from poor approximation to the target distribution after removing the sequential dependency \cite{gu2018nonautoregressive}, leading to a large performance gap compared with AR counterparts.

+For describing scene-related details, \textit{visual words} (\textit{e.g.}, nouns and verbs), which are visually-grounded and highly associated with semantic correctness \cite{song2017hierarchical}, deserve more attention than \textit{non-visual words} (\textit{e.g.} determiners and prepositions).
+By analyzing the existing caption corpora \cite{chen2011collecting,xu2016msr}, it is found that visual words are much less than non-visual words in number.
+Therefore, treating these two kinds of words equally to train a captioning model, as most of previous works do \cite{aafaq2019spatio, huang2020image}, will cause insufficient training of meaningful words, which could manifest as the lack of relevant details and diversity in generated descriptions \cite{dai2018neural,sammani2020show}.
+Besides, it is challenging for the models to generate satisfying captions with the proneness of error accumulation \cite{bengio2015scheduled}.
+So a flexible decoding paradigm that supports word modification is also needed.

-As shown in Fig. \ref{fig:ours} (a), we propose a mechanism of generating visual words, i.e., \textit{visual word generation}, which directly utilizes nouns and verbs existing in the corpora, to require the model to generate a \textit{coarse-grained} sentence ``template'' that contains rich contextual information related to the visual contents at the first stage.
-Thereafter, we devise dedicated decoding algorithms to produce \textit{fine-grained} descriptions under the guidance of known visual words at the second stage.
-As shown in Fig. \ref{fig:ours} (b), decoding algorithms first complete the ``template'' by filling in suitable words, and then if necessary, iteratively mask out and reconsider some inappropriate words that the language model is least confident about to ensure sentence fluency or capture more relevant details, e.g., a more precise verb (``lying'') is generated after deliberation.
+In this paper, we propose a Non-Autoregressive Coarse-to-Fine (NACF) model to tackle the slow inference speed and unsatisfied caption quality concerns in video captioning.
+For achieving inference speedup, we employ a bi-directional self-attention based network \cite{vaswani2017attention} as our language model and train it with masked language modeling objective \cite{devlin-etal-2019-bert} so that any subset of target words can be predicted simultaneously based on the rest ones.
+For improving caption quality, we propose an alternative paradigm to decompose the captioning procedure into two stages, where the model has different focuses.
+Specifically, we propose a mechanism of generating visual words, \textit{i.e.}, \textit{visual word generation}, to not only promote the training of scene-related words but also require the model to generate a \textit{coarse-grained} sentence ``template'' at the first stage of inference phase.
+As shown in Fig. \ref{fig:ours} (a), the generated words in the ``template'' (\textit{e.g.}, ``driving'') summarize a first-glance gist of the scene, which could be instructive for the subsequent generation process.
+Thereafter, we devise dedicated decoding algorithms to produce \textit{fine-grained} descriptions at the second stage.
+As shown in Fig. \ref{fig:ours} (b), decoding algorithms first complete the ``template'' by filling in suitable words, and then if necessary, iteratively mask out and reconsider some inappropriate words that the language model is least confident about to ensure sentence fluency or capture more relevant details, \textit{e.g.}, a more precise phrase (``jeep cherokee'') is generated after deliberation.